-An Owner that acquires a Mortgage Loan for more than its principal amount generally has premium with respect to that Mortgage Loan in the amount of the excess.
-In that event, the Owner may elect to treat the premium as "amortizable bond premium."
+A beneficial owner that acquires a Mortgage Loan for more than its principal amount generally has premium with respect to that Mortgage Loan in the amount of the excess.
+In that event, the beneficial owner may elect to treat the premium as "amortizable bond premium."
 This election is available only with respect to an undivided interest in a Mortgage Loan that was originated after September 27, 1985.
-If the election is made, an Owner must also apply the election to all debt instruments the interest on which is not excludible from gross income ("fully taxable bonds") held by the Owner at the beginning of the first taxable year to which the election applies and to all fully taxable bonds thereafter acquired by the Owner.
-An Owner may revoke the election only with the consent of the IRS.
+If the election is made, a beneficial owner must also apply the election to all debt instruments the interest on which is not excludible from gross income ("fully taxable bonds") held by the beneficial owner at the beginning of the first taxable year to which the election applies and to all fully taxable bonds thereafter acquired by the beneficial owner.
+A beneficial owner may revoke the election only with the consent of the IRS.

-If an Owner makes this election, the Owner reduces the amount of any interest payment that must be included in the Owner's income by the portion of the premium allocable to the period based on the Mortgage Loan's yield to maturity.
-Correspondingly, an Owner must reduce its basis in the Mortgage Loan by the amount of premium applied to reduce any interest income.
-The amount of premium to be allocated among the interest payments on an ARM is determined by reference to an equivalent fixed rate debt instrument constructed as of the date the Owner acquires an interest in the Mortgage Loan.
+If a beneficial owner makes this election, the beneficial owner reduces the amount of any interest payment that must be included in the beneficial owner's income by the portion of the premium allocable to the period based on the Mortgage Loan's yield to maturity.
+Correspondingly, a beneficial owner must reduce its basis in the Mortgage Loan by the amount of premium applied to reduce any interest income.
+The amount of premium to be allocated among the interest payments on an ARM is determined by reference to an equivalent fixed rate debt instrument constructed as of the date the beneficial owner acquires an interest in the Mortgage Loan.

-If an Owner does not elect to amortize premium, (i) the Owner must include the full amount of each interest payment in income, and (ii) the premium must be allocated to the principal distributions on the Mortgage Loan and, when each principal distribution is received, a loss equal to the premium allocated to that distribution will be recognized.
+If a beneficial owner does not elect to amortize premium, (i) the beneficial owner must include the full amount of each interest payment in income, and (ii) the premium must be allocated to the principal distributions on the Mortgage Loan and, when each principal distribution is received, a loss equal to the premium allocated to that distribution will be recognized.
 Any tax benefit from premium not previously recognized will be taken into account in computing gain or loss upon the sale or disposition of the Certificate.
 See "-Sales and Other Dispositions of Certificates."